This article was updated on 22 October 2019.

 DSR = Debt/Net Income X 100

 This is because the DSR is one of the main qualifying factors for a home loan application.
-A good DSR proves to the banks that you can afford to pay the monthly instalments throughout the loan tenure – Generally, financial institutions will not accept a DSR that exceeds 70%.
+A good DSR proves to the banks that you can afford to pay the monthly instalments throughout the loan tenure – Generally, banks will not accept a DSR that exceeds 70%.

 If you determine that your DSR is within a healthy range and you have enough savings for a 90% down payment, you can then proceed to the next step.